pksilen/react-sfc-webpack-loader/README.md

 ## Supported tools
 * [Prettier]
+* [StyleLint]
+    Use for example following npm script in your package.json:

+        "stylelint": "stylelint src/**/*.html",

 * [ESLint] (below steps must be done in addition to normal ESLint installation and configuration)
    * Install eslint-plugin-html